Southampton-RSG/2015-12-15-Southampton/novice/python/index.md

 The best way to learn how to program is to do something useful, so this introduction to Python is built around a common scientific task: data analysis.

-Our real goal isn’t to teach you Python, but to teach you the basic concepts that all programming depends on.
+Our real goal isn’t just to teach you Python, but to teach you the basic concepts that all programming depends on.
 We use Python in our lessons because:

 1. we have to use *something* for examples;
 2. it’s free, well-documented, and runs almost everywhere;